-In this paper, we propose a two-step methodology for studying 1) if the aggregate rating performs as well as best-practice credit risk models on its own domain of rated companies, 2) if aggregate rating can be accurately modeled and, therefore, extrapolated to the non-rated companies without loss it competitiveness.
-We argue that aggregate rating that successfully pass these two steps suits credit analysis purposes and can be used in credit model building and validation.
+In this paper, we propose a two-step methodology for studying (1) if the aggregate rating performs as well as the best-practice credit risk models in its own domain of rated companies and (2) if an aggregate rating can be accurately modeled and, therefore, extrapolated to non-rated companies without loss of competitiveness.
+We argue that an aggregate rating that successfully passes these two steps suits credit analysis purposes and can be used in building and validating credit models.

 We apply this methodology to the aggregated rating of Russian banks constructed as a consensus of ratings assigned by different rating agencies.
-We examine if the aggregate rating constructed as a consensus of individual credit ratings can be accurately predicted by publicly available non-rating information.
+We examine whether the aggregate rating constructed as a consensus of individual credit ratings can be accurately predicted by publicly available non-rating information.

-We show that aggregate (consensus) rating is comparable to financial-data-based econometric default model in term of discriminatory power; however, corresponding orderings have a fairly low agreement.
-We also found that using models for predicting initial credit ratings allows for building a proxy that has practically high agreement with the original aggregate rating, but original aggregate rating outperforms proxy in terms of discriminatory power.
-It was also found that greater agreement between original aggregated rating and proxy can be achieved on the subsample of investment grade ratings.
-Nonetheless, it does not mean that a consensus is more suitable for investment grade ratings than for speculative.
+We show that an aggregate (consensus) rating is comparable to a financial-data-based econometric default model in term of discriminatory power; however, the corresponding orderings have a low agreement.
+We also found that using models for predicting initial credit ratings allows the building of a proxy that has high agreement with the original aggregate rating, but the original aggregate rating outperforms the proxy in terms of discriminatory power.
+It was also found that greater agreement between the original aggregated rating and the proxy can be achieved on the subsample of investment grade ratings.
+Nonetheless, this does not mean that a consensus is more suitable for investment grade ratings than for speculative.

-Therefore, our approach shows that consensus rating performs well on its own domain and can be used on it as a factor for credit risk analysis and validation of internal model.
-However, we couldn't replicate the consensus rating with available information and econometric models well enough for extrapolation outside its domain and using it as a universal credit risk indicator.
+Therefore, our approach shows that consensus rating performs well in its own domain and can be used in it as a factor for credit risk analysis and validation of internal models.
+However, we could not replicate the consensus rating with the available information and econometric models well enough to extrapolate outside its domain or to use it as a universal credit risk indicator.

-Our approach can be applied to arbitrary aggregate rating constructed with any rating inputs and aggregation methodology.
-Authors intend to exploit in further research.
+Our approach can be applied to arbitrary aggregate ratings constructed with any rating inputs and aggregation methodology.
+The authors intend to exploit this in further research.